 The Society for Ecological Restoration-UW Chapter (SER-UW) native plant nursery is seeking student interns for the summer quarter.
 Interns are expected to devote an average of 9 hours a week to nursery projects.
 In conjunction with the manager, interns will develop learning objectives based on individual interests and strengths, receiving credit for ESRM 399 or their school’s equivalent.

 It might be hard to believe, but summer is right around the corner!
 Before finals and summer plans kick in, check out the events below for a snippet of what's to come!
 The sustainability events calendar also includes all sustainability related events, and our calendar has a comprehensive listing of all events.

 This Earth Day, one green-minded club geared up for a big weekend of recycling clothes.
 For the first time ever, UW EcoReps partnered with Crossroads Trading Company for a fundraiser honoring Earth Day.
 Members of the local community were encouraged to stop by Crossroads’ University Way and NE 43rd St location.
 If they sold an article of clothing and mentioned EcoReps, $5 was donated to the club’s charity of choice.

 Henry Milander has always held an interest in sustainability.
 He spends many Saturday mornings with hands in the dirt, removing invasive plant species and cleaning up local parks through UW Rotaract.
 Social issues are well on his radar, too; Henry often volunteers his time at organizations that train disadvantaged individuals in culinary arts, and others that alleviate food insecurity.

-Winter quarter is underway, and the sustainabilty events calendar is full of lectures, student organization meetings, volunteer opportunities and more.
-We've listed a few of the top options this week below, and you can always check out our calendar for a comprehensive listing of events.
-You can even subscribe to get weekly emails letting you know about all the sustainability events happening around UW!
+This week is forecasted to be sunny and we hope you're excited to get outside!
+The sustainability events calendar includes all sustainability related events, but below we've listed a few of the top options for this week.
+Also, check out our calendar for a comprehensive listing of events.
+You can even subscribe to get weekly emails to keep up to date on all the sustainability events happening around UW!